 Michigan missed an opportunity, and incurred real costs, by raising cigarette taxes.
 Mackinac Center for Public Policy.

 A Taxpayers Bill of Rights is consistent with democratic principles.
 Published by the Minneapolis Star-Tribune.
 Written for the Taxpayers League of Minnesota.
-(The Star-Tribune pulls articles off its web site after a short time; the link is to a plain-text copy that has no formatting.)

 A number of articles on the subject, published by the Detroit News.